 In cases where promising in vitro techniques require additional development or validation in order to gain regulatory acceptance, PISC members assist in providing funding.
 To date, PISC members have contributed more than €1,600,000 ($1,800,000) toward improving and implementing nonanimal research methods.
-Projects funded in part by PISC members include the advancement of QSAR models to estimate chemical carcinogenicity and toxicity and other nonanimal models to test chemicals for acute toxicity, skin sensitisation and irritation, and endocrine activity.
+Projects funded in part by PISC members include the advancement of QSAR models to estimate chemical carcinogenicity and toxicity and other nonanimal models to test substances for acute and subchronic toxicity, skin sensitisation and irritation, and endocrine activity, a few of which are described below.

 “PETA has been at the technical forefront of the animal protection community in its campaign to replace animal methods with in vitro methods in regulatory toxicity testing.
 Importantly, they have backed up their activities with real dollars to support the development of nonanimal methods.”